mbridak/not1mm/README.md

 ## Changes of note

+- [23-5-11] Added missing numpy package dependency to pyproject.toml.
+Added install steps for clean images of Fedora and Ubuntu.
+Entered frequencies when no CAT control are not sent to the bandmap.
 - [23-5-10] Fix crash in bandmap when No CAT, and using CTRL-PgUp/Down.
 Add specific Ubuntu install instructions.
 I hate Ubuntu/Wayland.
 - [23-5-9] Removed 1 second timers in the bandmap and log window, made them UDP readyRead().
 Much smoother.
 Add CTRL-PgUp and CTRL-PgDown keys to jump to the next/prev spots in the bandmap.
 Fix: Voice not keying on LSB.
 Fix: calling pttoff when no CAT interface.
 Fix: Voice not keying on LSB
 - [23-5-8] Bandmap zoom in/out now centers scale to RX Freq.